JustinPeguero/Network-File-Shares-And-Permissions/README.md

 </p>
 <p>
-From your domain controller in the C:\ drive create 4 folders: "read-access", "write-access", "no-access", and "accounting".
+From Your Domain Controller In The C:\ Drive, Create Four folders: "read-access", "write-access", "no-access", and "accounting".
 </p>
 <br />